Adamkadaban/howtowincptc/src/reporting/index.md

 ### Tone

-- In general, dismissive words like "simply", "small", "quickly" can make someone reading a report feel as if it is unimportant.
+- Dismissive words like "simply," "small," or "quickly" can make the reader feel the issue is unimportant.
-	- Reports that are more negative are less likely to get the company rehired to do a retest.
+	- Reports with an overly negative tone are less likely to result in the firm being rehired for a retest.
-	- People may ignore any advice given when it is given with a tone that suggests the reporter feels superior to the person it is being read by.
+	- Readers may disregard advice delivered with a tone that suggests the author feels superior.

 - Do not brag.
-This can make the customer unhappy + prevent them from wanting to rehire you.
-Your skills should be proven by your report quality.
+This can make the client uncomfortable and reduce the likelihood of being rehired.
+Let the report quality speak for itself.

 ### How to Generate Reports

-- BHIS suggests using word as, even though it's annoying, it's the best in terms of macros + styles + sections + custom dictionary + spellcheck.
+- BHIS recommends using Microsoft Word.
+Despite its drawbacks, it offers the best support for macros, styles, sections, custom dictionaries, and spellcheck.

-- With word you can have people work in separate documents and then `Insert > Object > Text` to insert other word docs into your main report doc.
+- With Word, multiple authors can work in separate documents and then use `Insert > Object > Text` to merge them into the main report.

-- You can also use spellcheck as a way to quickly type big block of texts (shortcuts basically).
+- Word's autocorrect can also be configured to expand shorthand into full text blocks, speeding up report writing.

 - Tools like LaTeX can also be used if you want more granular control of your template, but can make reporting a lot slower.
 	- Some clients may also specifically request a Word doc.

 - Tools like [PlexTrac](https://plextrac.com/) can make reporting, especially when collaborative, much easier, but are very expensive.
-	- [pwndoc](https://github.com/pwndoc/pwndoc) is a great open-source alternative that works similarly to generate a word document based on findings.
+	- [pwndoc](https://github.com/pwndoc/pwndoc) is a strong open-source alternative that generates Word documents from findings.
-	- [Ghostwriter](https://github.com/GhostManager/Ghostwriter) by SpecterOps is another fantastic open-source tool that works just as well.
+	- [Ghostwriter](https://github.com/GhostManager/Ghostwriter) by SpecterOps is another well-regarded open-source option.
 	- [SysReporter](https://github.com/Syslifters/sysreptor)

 ## How to Write a Good Report for CPTC

 Writing a good report for CPTC should be about the same as writing a general report.

-However, Dan Borges (Scoring), has written several blogs on what he believes to be critical in a pentest, which especially motivated teams may want to know to have a slight leg up on the other competition.
+However, Dan Borges (Scoring) has written several blog posts on what he considers critical in a pentest report.
+Motivated teams may find these useful for gaining an edge over the competition.

 Thus, the majority of this section will be based on various posts on [Dan Borges' Blog](http://lockboxx.blogspot.com/)